erickarugu/100-days-of-code/log.md

 "Don’t use for loop for JavaScript Arrays" by Kushal Sharma on DEV

 "Creating a JavaScript Function to Calculate Whether It's a Leap Year" by Nick Scialli <= A very short and sweet article.
 Left me wondering whaaat?

+### Day 36: April 26 Sunday

+**Objectives:**

+- Angular Routing and Navigating Pages
+- AJAX and PHP Scripts

+**Todays' Progress:**

+Today I went through the process of connecting a JS client-side with a PHP script backend with the AJAX technology/technique using the XHR Web API and MySQL as the preferred database.
+I finally learned how PHP ad JavaScript can coexist on the same project.
+I also played with the Bulma CSS framework and honestly, I still don't know how I feel about it.

+**Articles:**

+"If you use fetch() to make Backend API calls, you need to read this" by Swapnil Devesh on DEV "5 Steps to publish my first npm package" by Alba Silvente on DEV "Javascript Frameworks that will rock this year!" on DEV "Facing impostor syndrome and time management issues" by Leonardo Faria on freeCodeCamp